-We also identified and reviewed fraud measurement and estimation studies to inform both objectives.
-Specifically, we identified and reviewed fraud measurement and estimation studies developed by U.S. government, international, academic, and others with subject-matter expertise.
+We also identified and reviewed fraud measurement and estimation studies to inform both objectives.2 Specifically, we identified and reviewed fraud measurement and estimation studies developed by U.S. government, international, academic, and others with subject-matter expertise.
 We generally focused on the studies published between fiscal years 2013 and 2022.
 In total, on the basis of web and literature database research, we considered 46 studies that were relevant for our review.
 We used these studies to assess estimation and measurement methodologies, the amount of fraud estimated or measured, and challenges in estimating and measuring fraud.
 As appropriate, we also used the studies to assess the reasonableness of our fraud estimate.
 Our estimate was in line with fraud estimates and analysis developed by other governments, as well as relevant nongovernmental organizations with fraud expertise.
 We also interviewed selected fraud experts to gather additional information related to fraud measurement and estimation.
 We selected these individuals based on their wide-ranging knowledge of fraud in the international, academic, or private sector.
 These experts included those from the Association of Certified Fraud Examiners; the Centre for Cybercrime and Economics Crime at the School of Criminology and Criminal Justice at the University of Portsmouth in the United Kingdom; and the creator of the Corruption, Crime, and Compliance blog.

-Estimate of the Range of Total Direct Annual Financial Losses from Fraud Affecting Federal Programs and Operations knowledge of likely available data, prior fraud estimation methods, and the known challenges of estimating fraud.
+Information about the extent of fraud across the federal government is Estimate of the limited.
+Various data are available about fraud that has been investigated Range of Total Direct and adjudicated, but this information does not provide a complete understanding of the extent of fraud.
+We considered several factors in Annual Financial determining our methodology for estimating fraud, including our Losses from Fraud knowledge of likely available data, prior fraud estimation methods, and the known challenges of estimating fraud.
+Affecting Federal Programs and In considering prior methods used to estimate fraud, we found that these methods generally fell into the following three categories: Operations studies whereby a group of knowledgeable individuals is surveyed to determine what they think the likely amount or rate of fraud is.